 Our first-ever production, Kenley Smith's MAIDENS, comes to the Darkhorse Theatre this July.
-Directed by Janet Jones, the play examines the aftermath of the 1946 Stutthof war crimes trial in Gdansk, Poland.
+The play examines the aftermath of the 1946 Stutthof war crimes trial in Gdansk, Poland.
 Poster design by the incomparable Lee Moyer.

 MAIDENS is inspired by actual people and events.
 Click below to learn more about Jenny-Wanda Barkmann, Elisabeth Becker and their trial for crimes against humanity.

 Jozef, a 10-year-old boy in Gdansk, Poland, has an odd souvenir -- a woman’s shoe.
 It comes from a hill called Biskupia Gorka, where he has witnessed something on a warm July day that he’ll never forget.

 In the spring of 1946, five SS Aufseherinnen (female guards) from the Stutthof concentration camp are sentenced to death by a Soviet/Polish tribunal.
 Jenny-Wanda Barkmann, infamous for her cruelty and known as the “Beautiful Spectre” by the camp inmates, shares a cell block with 22-year-old Elisabeth Becker; together, they wait out the five weeks until they are scheduled to hang.
 Elisabeth maintains her innocence and enlists the help of Lech, a Polish guard, to begin crafting a letter-writing campaign to the President of Poland.
 Jenny, who knows Lech from his previous job, uses that information as leverage to begin a project of her own.

 Kenley founded Tennessee Playwrights Studio with Molly Breen in 2018 and serves as its director.
 Recent productions include AKUMA-SHIN in Los Angeles and EMPIRES OF ETERNAL VOID at the University of Memphis.